 ‘Yeah, where’s Jen?’

-‘She’s probably sulking as she didn’t want to play…’
+‘She’s probably sulking somewhere as she didn’t want to play with us…’

 Jen is sulking.
 She didn’t want to participate in the water balloon fight, but at the same time she wanted her friends to insist a little more… She turns her back on Mitchell when she sees him coming running towards her.